pingcap/docs-cn/v2.0/tools/loader.md

 password = ""
 port = 4000

-# The sharding synchronising rules support wildcharacter.
+# The sharding replicating rules support wildcharacter.
 # 1. The asterisk character (*, also called "star") matches zero or more characters,
 #    for example, "doc*" matches "doc" and "document" but not "dodo";
 #    asterisk character must be in the end of the wildcard word,